Home > Recipes > Staples > Homemade Lamb Bone Broth

-Homemade Lamb Stock
+Homemade Lamb Bone Broth

 A jar of golden lamb stock with an onion and sprig of rosemary.
 Moody scene